-51. If, owing to illness or some other sufficient cause, a student will not in the foreseeable future be able to complete the assessment leading to an award, Senate may upon the recommendation of the Board of Examiners confer an aegrotat degree, diploma or certificate.
+- 52. If, owing to illness or some other sufficient cause, a student will not in the foreseeable future be able to complete the assessment leading to an award, Senate may upon the recommendation of the Board of Examiners confer an aegrotat degree, diploma or certificate.
 An aegrotat degree may be awarded with honours but the student shall not be placed in a class or division.
-An aegrotat award shall not be made with merit or distinction.

-- 52. Applications for an aegrotat award must be made in writing to the Registrar and Secretary by the student or by his or her Head of School.
+An aegrotat award shall not be made with merit or distinction. - 53.
+Applications for an aegrotat award must be made in writing to the Registrar by the student or by his or her Head of School.
 Applications must be received before the meeting of the Board of Examiners and must be accompanied by medical or other evidence.
 Applicants for an aegrotat award must submit a medical report or other sufficient evidence of their inability to complete the required assessment.
-Any costs associated with the medical report or other evidence shall be borne by the student. - 53.
-The Board of Examiners should recommend an aegrotat award only where members are satisfied that there is evidence that the student has demonstrated the same level of knowledge, skill and understanding that would under normal circumstances be required for the conferral of the award.
-It would be expected, therefore, that the applicant will have completed a substantial proportion of his or her final year of study.
-Candidates for postgraduate degrees may not be exempted from completing a thesis or dissertation. - 54.
+Any costs associated with the medical report or other evidence shall be borne by the student.

+- 54. The Board of Examiners should recommend an aegrotat award only where members are satisfied that there is evidence that the student has demonstrated the same level of knowledge, skill and understanding that would under normal circumstances be required for the conferral of the award.
+It would be expected, therefore, that the applicant will have completed a substantial proportion of his or her final year of study.. - 55.
 The certificate issued to the student shall indicate that they have received an aegrotat award and the transcript shall indicate those elements that they have completed and those in which the assessment has not been undertaken or only partially undertaken.